shyam/helloworld-on-docker-and-k8s/k8s/README.md

   Volumes:  <none>
 ````

-Kubernetes (k8s) also supports recreate updates ( kill existing and deploy new ) and rollbacks.
+Kubernetes (k8s) also supports recreate update strategy (kill existing containers first and deploy new containers) and rollbacks.

 Based on the above, it would be fairly easier to model a Continuous Deployment system to manage the delivery of software.